bit24-com/slate/source/includes/rest.md

 1. The BOClientLogon message must be sent to the AES in order to initiate the logon process \(please contact BO Representative for IP address and port\).
 2. Please refer to the BOClientLogon with logon status and if logon was successful the IP Address and Port of the OES \(Order Entry Server\).
 3. The AES will respond with a BOClientLogon with logon status and if logon was successful the IP Address and Port of the OES \(Order Entry Server\).
-4. Only one login session is permited for a unique account ID and UserName.
+4. If the logon to the AES was successful the user may log into the OES or MDS using the IP address and port provided in the AES response
-5. Black Ocean requests that if they user is going to close the connection a BOClientLogon message should be sent with the LogonType set to 2 prior to closing the connection in order to allow the OES to close the connection gracefully.
+5. Only one login session is permited for a unique account ID and UserName.
 6. BOClientLogon Example Message - Client Sending

 | Field Name           | Data Type | Data Length | Required Field | Required Value | Example Value |   Notes   |